Foto del docente

 Curriculum vitae

-Davide Domenici is Associate Professor of anthropology (M-DEA/01) at the Department of History and Cultures, University of Bologna, where he studies anthropology, history and archaeology of Indigenous American peoples during pre-colonial and early colonial times.
+Davide Domenici is Associate Professor of Anthropology (M-DEA/01) at the Department of History and Cultures of the University of Bologna, where he works mainly on the anthropology, history, and archaeology of the Indigenous American world between the pre-colonial and early modern periods.

-He is currently member of the teching committe of the PhD program in "Cultural Heritage in the Digital Ecosystem".
+He is currently a member of the Teaching Committee of the PhD program in “Cultural Heritage in the Digital Ecosystem.”

-• Non-invasive scientific analyses of painting materials employed on Mesoamerican pictorial manuscripts, in cooperation with the mobile laboratory (MOLAB) of the Center of Excellence Scientific Methodologies applied to Archaeology and Art, University of Perugia-CNR.
+• Study of Mesoamerican pictorial manuscripts and mosaics using non-invasive scientific techniques (in collaboration with the MOLAB mobile laboratory of the Center of Excellence Scientific Methodologies applied to Archaeology and Art, University of Perugia-CNR).